-All Mini Bikes should be in place by 11.00 if possible
+All Mini Bikes should be in place in transition by 12.00

-Bike and helmet inspection will take place before entry is permitted to the transition area and label with your race number will be placed on your bike prior to presenting it for inspection when entering the transition area.
+Bike and helmet inspection will take place before entry is permitted to the transition area and you shouild label with your race number on your bike prior to presenting it for inspection when entering the transition area.

 Access to transitions area is only possible by presentation of your race number to marshalls.

 Race Briefing will take place 10 mins before the start of each wave

 Please Note: Nothing is sent to you in the post before the event, everything you require to take part in the event is issued at race sign in at ROAR Race HQ in Gielties

 Q) Where and when is the Race Party?